 Return to Church

-This weekend, we will finally gather for Mass together again.
-However, to protect everyone’s health and well-being, things will be different from before the pandemic.
+To protect everyone’s health and well-being, things are a little different from how they were before the pandemic.
 Please read on so you know what to expect and how we will keep each other safe.

 A Note about Safety

 There is a higher risk of getting COVID-19 at a public gathering.
 By coming to Mass you accept that higher risk.
 We are doing what we are told minimizes that added risk, but if you are in a more vulnerable group, consider staying home for now.
 All Catholics in the Archdiocese of Dubuque are still dispensed from the obligation to attend Sunday Mass.
-We will continue to live stream the 4:15 Saturday Mass at St. Columbkille on our website and YouTube channel.
+We live stream the 8:30 Mass via SJTW Live on our website and YouTube channel.

 A Need for Ministers